hisatokawaminami/WordCounterMVC/README.md

-# Epicodus Week6 Project Word Counter
+# Epicodus Week7 Project Word Counter MVC

 ## Created

-06/29/2018
+07/06/2018

 ## About

-Create a program that checks how frequently a word appears in a given string
+Create a program that checks how frequently a word appears in a given string with MVC

 ## Spec